UIUCLibrary/teams/README.md

     Delete Resources
     Modify Team Sites

-A global toggle determines who can make new sites (more on that below).
+A global toggle determines who can make new sites and who can add new users to the Omeka S application (more on that below).

 #### Mechanics of permission
-A user’s permissions within a team are determined by their role.
+A user’s permissions within a team are determined by their Team role.
 However, permissions in Team roles are subtractive, not additive, to the permissions created by their core Omeka role (e.g. Site Admin, Editor, Researcher, etc.).
-If the permissions of Teams and Omeka were a Venn diagram, users can only do the things in the center of the diagram—those things permitted by both their core Omeka and their team role.
+If the permissions of Teams and Omeka were a Venn diagram, users can only do the things in the center of the diagram—-those things permitted by both their core Omeka and their team role.

 Therefore, if a user with the core Omeka role of “Author” is given a team role with the ability to modify the team’s sites, that user will be unable to do so because “Authors” in Omeka can not modify sites.
 The global admin would need to either change that user’s core Omeka role, or add them via the site’s User Permissions page.

 While Teams will not grant extra privileges, it does help you provide finer-grained control over where they can exercise those privileges.
 A user who has the ability to add and delete items through their core Omeka role, a “Site Admin” for example, who also has a team role that allows them to add and delete items can only add and delete items in the context of their current team.
 Items belonging to another team are inaccessible to them.

+#### Global Admin Team Permissions
+Global admins will see an interface similar to standard users (e.g., the list of items displayed for admin/items is limited to their current team).
+However, they won't be stopped from making changes on items/pages that they navigate to manually.
+This is to assist in troubleshooting by allowing admins to get a sense of what users are seeing without preventing them from making changes they feel are necessary.

 ### Deleting

-When users delete resources, they are not permanently deleted to prevent.
-Instead, that resource is removed from the user’s current team.
-This is primarily for situations where multiple teams share certain resources.
+When users delete resources, they are not permanently deleted to prevent one team member deleting a resource that is shared among more than one team.
+Instead, when clicking delete that resource is removed from the user’s current team.
 Global Admins can see resources that no longer belong to any teams in the Trash section of the Admin menu.

 ### Global Toggles

 We have found that global admins may want to change some permissions globally or often.
 It would be cumbersome to make these changes through Team Roles, so they are instead part of a global toggle in the Teams configuration page.
-Currently, the only global toggle changes who can make new sites.
+Currently, the only global toggle changes who can make new sites and who can add new users to Omeka.
 Admins can turn on or off the ability to make new sites for Site Admins and Editors.

+#### Use case for global toggles

+You may not want to allow users to generally make new sites, but find that when hosting a class tutorial granting that ability speeds up your prep work because you don't have to make a stub site for all your participants: You can endable site creation before the workshop and disable it after.

 ### Versioning and Release Naming Conventions
 To make finding the right release more convenient, releases are named according to the Omeka version they are tested against.
 So a release named v3.1.0-0 was tested against Omeka version 3.1.0, and this represents the initial release of Teams tested against that version.